 - The deduction is limited to 25% of your gross income from farming.
 However, the excess deduction can be carried forward to the next year.

-- Land clearing expenses that prepare land for farming are not eligible unless it’s the conversion of grazing land to farm land.
+- Land clearing expenses that prepare land for farming are not eligible for land improvements depreciation unless it’s the conversion of grazing land to farmland.

 To claim the expense, you simply report it on the appropriate farm schedule line of your tax return.
 Any amounts you do not elect get added to the cost basis of the land.